8 Fun Things to Do in Beautiful Kristiansand, Norway

 Bystranda city beach is a beautiful place to spend a day in Kristiansand.
 At this centrally located beach, you can go swimming or catch some rays in the sand during the summer months.
 It is definitely a must-see if you’re visiting Kristiansand!

-Go for a walk along the Kristiansand Boardwalk
+Go for a stroll along the Kristiansand Boardwalk

 The Kristiansand Boardwalk passes through the town center and past Bystranda city beach.
-It is an excellent place for a sightseeing walk in Kristiansand and a good way to get acquainted with the town after you first arrive.
+It is an excellent place for a sightseeing walk in Kristiansand and a very nice way to get acquainted with the town after you first arrive.

 See the animals at Dyreparken